KiranS1999/Cafe-Menu-UI/README.md

 # Generation-Mini-Project
-Creating a cafe order, product and courier menu
+Creating a cafe order, product and courier menu.

 How did you meet the client brief? \
 -Maintained a collection of products, orders and couriers data in both CSV files and a database (MySQL) \